Today is the perfect day to start a No Spend Challenge for several reasons.

 I personally like to do a no-spend challenge just before the holidays, to save up some money and prepare myself to avoid overspending on unnecessary things during the holiday shopping season.

-There are a number of benefits to a no-spend challenge, beyond the obvious one of saving money.
+There are a number of benefits of a no-spend challenge, beyond the obvious one of saving money.

-You get a sense of your financial habits and learn new ways to curb excess spending, when you see how little you really need each month.
+You get a real sense of your financial habits and learn new ways to curb excess spending, when you see how little you really need each month.